10 Years Anniversary Event "Naminamito"

 Food vendors: 8

-They will also be made on sale at our taproom, as well as at certain beer bars and partner breweries in due courseTickets can also be bought at the event venue (cash, credit card, PayPay all usable), and beers can also be purchased using PayPay at individual booths (note: cash and credit cards cannot be directly used for beer purchases)
+Tickets are also on sale at our taproom, as well as at certain beer bars and some attending breweries.
+Tickets can also be bought at the event venue (cash, credit card, PayPay all usable), and beers can also be purchased using PayPay at individual booths (note: cash and credit cards cannot be directly used for beer purchases)

 Beers will be offered in a reusable plastic cup

-Attending Brewerie
+Attending Breweries

 DD4D Brewing (Ehime)